Pointwise Assouad dimension for measures: Introduction

-There are also many notions of pointwise dimension for measures, most important being the upper and lower local dimensions.
-Unlike the different notions of ``global'' dimension, which are concerned with the average regularity (e.g. in the case of Hausdorff, packing and Minkowski dimensions) or extremal regularity (in the case of Assouad and lower dimensions) of the measure on its entire support, these pointwise dimensions quantify the regularity of the measure around a given point.
-The upper and lower local dimensions can be thought of as the pointwise analogue of the Hausdorff and packing dimensions of the measure and our aim is to provide a natural pointwise analogue of the Assouad dimension, which captures the size of the least regular \emph{scales} of the measure at a given point.
-Due to the similarity in flavour to the Assouad dimension of a measure, we call this dimension the \emph{pointwise Assouad dimension} of the measure (see Definition \ref{def:loc_assouad}).
+respectively.
+When the upper and lower limits agree, the limit is denoted by $\dim_{\textnormal{loc}}(\mu,x)$ and it is called the \emph{local dimension of the measure $\mu$ at $x$}.
+Unlike the different notions of ``global'' dimension, which are concerned with the average regularity (e.g. in the case of Hausdorff, packing and Minkowski dimensions) or extremal regularity (in the case of Assouad and lower dimensions) of the measure on its full support, these pointwise dimensions quantify the regularity of the measure around a given point.
+The upper and lower local dimensions can be thought of as the pointwise analogue of the Hausdorff and packing dimensions of the measure, respectively, and in this paper, we widen the theory by defining a natural pointwise analogue of the Assouad dimension.
+We call this dimension the \emph{pointwise Assouad dimension} of the measure and define it at $x\in X$ by

+The crucial difference to the global Assouad dimension of the measure is that the constant $C$ in the definition may depend on the point $x$.
+Similarly as the Assouad dimension captures information on the least regular parts of the measure across all scales, the pointwise Assouad dimension quantifies the least regular scales at a given point.
+The aim of this paper is to discuss the basic properties of the pointwise Assouad dimension from a fractal geometric point of view.